 We entered into an employment offer letters with each of Messrs.
-Furlong, Guthrie, Harper and Macan.
+Furlong and Macan.
 The employment of each is "at will" and each agreement endures until terminated by either party.
-Under the terms of these offer letters, Mr. Furlong would be entitled to nine months of severance if his employment is terminated by us without cause.
-Messrs.
-Harper and Macan would be entitled to six months of severance if their respective employment is terminated by us without cause.
 See "Executive Officer Post-Employment Compensation Arrangements" for more information regarding severance benefits.